iaseth/timenames/README.md

 ## How it started
-I was working of a [sound recorder app](https://github.com/iaseth/rex) that gave a default filename to each recording based on the current time.
+I was working on a [sound recorder app](https://github.com/iaseth/rex) that gave a default filename to each recording based on the current time.
 I extracted the naming logic into a separate npm package called [timenames](https://www.npmjs.com/package/timenames) and added a